AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 Adam M. Aron - AMC Entertainment Holdings, Inc.

 But maybe one more Star Wars comment, though.
 AMC leaned into Star Wars: The Force Awakens two years back.
 We had theatres that were running 24 hours a day, four days and five days in a row.
 We're going to lean into The Last Jedi every bit as aggressively as we did two years back with Star Wars.
 We're going to have a lot of show times.
 We believe that maybe for the second half of December, you can rename our company.
 It won't be AMC Entertainment, it'll be called Star Wars: The Last Jedi Entertainment.
-We'll be leaning into it in a big way and we're expecting success.
+We'll be leaning into it in a big way, and we're expecting success.

 Operator